limex/AI-Chat-Exporter/README.md

 A userscript for exporting AI chat conversations to Markdown format.

-## Changes from Original from revivalstack
+## Changes from Original of revivalstack

 ### Core Features
 - Added copy-to-clipboard functionality with Clipboard API and fallback support